-While working in an office environment it’s crucial to meet the dress code.
+While working in an office environment, it’s crucial to adhere to the dress code.
 After all, the way colleagues and clients view you can help make or break your professional reputation.

-Dressing for work – if you don’t have a uniform – can often seem like a tedious and difficult chore, especially when performed five days a week, forty-odd weeks in a year.
+Dressing for work – if you don’t have a uniform, or work in a business casual environment – can often seem like a tedious and difficult chore, especially when performed five days a week, forty-odd weeks in a year.
 However, such an irksome routine of getting dressed in the morning can easily be mastered by following these ten tips.

 Planning your outfits the night before can help you avoid looking like you got dressed in the dark.
 This can also help to eliminate any stress that can arise in the likely event that your go-to pants are in the wash and you have to put together an award-winning outfit in five minutes or you’ll miss your bus.
 Planning ahead can also reduce the chances of you committing the number one fashion crime of wearing the same outfit twice.
 Plus, you can use the extra minutes in the morning to catch up on some z’s.

 If you plan on being taken seriously by your colleagues then the first step is to take your own appearance very seriously.
 The way you dress yourself each morning portrays your attitude to work and life.
 If your creased and crumpled shirt is telling your boss that you couldn’t care less if you got that promotion or not, then why on earth would they give it to you?
 Ironing your clothes is not something you should just pull out for job interviews – it should be mandatory for all occasions.

 As the saying goes, ‘dress for the job you want, not the job you have’.
 The best way to gauge the dress code of the office is to emulate the people who run the place.
 If your boss has a penchant for the jeans and collared shirt combo then you too should happily indulge – however, caution must be taken when venturing into the territory of golf-themed ties and socks emblazoned with Bart Simpson.